DambrosiCode/FlowChartGenerator/README.md

 # FlowChartGenerator
 Simple Python class for generating a flow chart line by line should the need arise to print a flowchart via terminal

 Each function prints a symbol based on standard flow chart symbols.
 Arguments should include a text string and position integer that is based on the distance from the left of the terminal or last character (arrows require no text, diamonds require three strings to denote the choice and two options).
+To place more than one object on the same line everything must be done in a print() function.

 Current symbols and what they symbolize include